 Keeping a clean house is an art form in itself.
 The easiest way to keep a clean house is to have a house cleaning checklist of things you do every day and throughout the week so that you don’t let things pile up and make a larger house clean on the weekend when you are supposed to be relaxing.
-Here is a weekly cleaning schedule for you to follow.
+Here is our weekly cleaning schedule template for you to follow.

 Daily cleaning schedule